vintasoftware/entity-embed/docs/guide/usage.rst

 ``found_pair_set`` is a set of tuple ``id`` pairs with the smaller ``id`` always on the first position of the tuple.

-You must filter the ``found_pair_set`` to find the best matching pairs.
-One option is to use pairwise classifiers like the ones from `Python Record Linkage Toolkit <https://recordlinkage.readthedocs.io/en/latest/index.html>`_ .
+Remember you must filter the ``found_pair_set`` to find the best matching pairs.
+An example on how to do that for the Record Linkage case is available at `notebooks/End-to-End-Matching-Example.ipynb <https://github.com/vintasoftware/entity-embed/blob/main/notebooks/End-to-End-Matching-Example.ipynb>`_.

 .. _record_linkage: